stuartcryan/lastpass-alfred-workflow/README.md

 * bwsetemail yourname@example.com - must be run when you first install/upgrade to version 1.0 or higher
 * bwsetemail - Set the Bitwarden user account email
 * bwsetserver - Set the Bitwarden server to connect to
+* bwset2fa - Enable 2FA for Bitwarden login
+* bwset2famethod - Set the method for the Bitwarden 2FA login (optional)
 * bwlogin - Log in to Bitwarden
 * bwlogout - Log out of Bitwarden
 * bwunlock - Unlock the Bitwarden vault in case in case it is locked